kramhcan/kramhcan/README.md

 Currently a student at Asia Pacific University of Technology & Innovation.
 - Graduated there with a Diploma in Information & Communication Technology.
-- Undergoing a BSc(Hons) in Computer Science with a specialism in Data Analytics.
+- Graduated there with a BSc(Hons) in Computer Science with a specialism in Data Analytics.

+I'm currently open to work!
 Reach me at
 - [LinkedIn](https://www.linkedin.com/in/markchan0134/)
 - markchan0134@gmail.com